ymunemasa/data-tutorials/tutorials/hortonworks/mirroring-datasets-using-falcon-hdp2.5/tutorial.md

 Open Ambari from your browser at port 8080.
 Then launch the HDFS view from the top right hand corner.
+-->
-From the view on the Ambari console navigate to the directory `/user/ambari-qa/falcon/mirrorSrc`.
+Keep login as ambari-qa and from the view on the Ambari console navigate to the directory `/user/ambari-qa/falcon/mirrorSrc`.

 ![hdfs_directory_filesview](/assets/mirroring-datasets-using-falcon-hdp2.5/hdfs_directory_filesview.png)